LuisAlva875/romania-route-planning-networkx/README.md

-# Romania Shortest Path Finder
+# Romania Shortest Path Finder using NetworkX

-A Python application that models the classic **Romania Road Map** as a weighted graph and computes the shortest route between two cities through a simple graphical user interface.
+A Python application that models the classic **Romania road map** as a weighted graph and finds the **minimum-cost route** between two cities using **Dijkstra's shortest path algorithm**, accessed through the NetworkX library.
+The project includes a graphical user interface (GUI) built with Tkinter, allowing users to search for optimal routes interactively.

-The project uses the **NetworkX** library to represent the graph and calculate the minimum-cost route according to road distances, while **Tkinter** provides an intuitive desktop interface for user interaction.
+This project demonstrates practical applications of **Artificial Intelligence search techniques**, **graph theory**, and **weighted graph algorithms**, making it suitable for courses in Artificial Intelligence, Data Structures, Graph Theory, and Algorithm Design.

 ---

-# Features
+## Features

-- Weighted graph representation of the Romania road map.
+- Representation of the Romania road map as a weighted graph.
+- Interactive graphical interface using Tkinter.
-- Shortest path computation between two cities.
+- Shortest path computation using NetworkX.
-- Automatic travel cost calculation.
+- Automatic calculation of total travel cost.
-- Desktop graphical interface using Tkinter.
 - Validation of invalid city names.
-- Validation when origin and destination are the same.
+- Validation when origin and destination are identical.
-- Educational implementation of graph search on weighted graphs.
-- Clean and easy-to-use interface.
+- Clean and easy-to-understand Python implementation.

 ---

+## Artificial Intelligence Context

+Although this project uses the **NetworkX** library, the underlying algorithm corresponds to one of the classical **informed search methods** used in Artificial Intelligence.

+Specifically, `networkx.shortest_path(..., weight="weight")` solves the problem using **Dijkstra's algorithm** (for graphs with non-negative edge weights), which is one of the fundamental graph search algorithms frequently studied in AI before introducing heuristic search methods such as **Greedy Best-First Search** and **A\***.

+The application therefore demonstrates:

+- Intelligent path planning
+- State-space search
+- Weighted graph traversal
+- Optimal path computation
+- Cost minimization

+Unlike uninformed searches such as Breadth-First Search (BFS) or Depth-First Search (DFS), Dijkstra expands nodes according to the accumulated path cost, guaranteeing the optimal solution when all edge weights are non-negative.

+---

-# Technologies Used
+## Technologies Used

 - Python 3
 - NetworkX